fastfeline/catsoundeffects/README.md

 # catsoundeffects
-Code for an accelerometer that detects vertical movement and makes a sound when it does
+WIP.
+Code for an accelerometer that detects vertical movement and makes a sound when it does.

+Hardware: Needs a CPU, battery, speaker, accelorometer.
+Software: TBD